pro-gramming/Ansible_HA_Arch_Docker/README.md

-# ansible_testing_env
+# For Learning Ansible:
-For learning Ansible concepts.

-## Dependencies:
+**Pre-requitsites**
+ - [ ] Install sysbox container runtime (to take benefit of system containers)
+ - [ ] Docker
-Docker, Docker-compose
+ - [ ] Docker-compose

+## Architecture Layout:

+ 1. One Master node.
+    > There are some sample playbooks you could use to ease the process and test if workers nodes are up and running.
+ 2. Two worker nodes.

+Below are the ssh details for the worker nodes:
-# For worker1
+#### For worker1
-user - remote_user
-hostname - worker1
+`user - remote_user, hostname - worker1`

-# For worker2
+#### For worker2
-user - remote_user
-hostname - worker2
+`user - remote_user, hostname - worker2`

-# Run script
-Running the script: ./ansible_script.sh
+## Script
+`./ansible_script.sh`

-#### This will take you to ansible-controller node's playbooks directory where you have some sample playbooks.
+> This will take you to ansible-controller node's playbooks directory where you have some sample playbooks.

-# Note:
+### Note:
-You need to manually run the docker-compose down after finishing the task.
+> You need to manually run the docker-compose down after you are finished experimenting.

-## Warning!!!!!
-This setup run the worker nodes as privileged containers, hence it is highly advisable to use this for self-testing needs only.

 Thanks!
 Have fun with playbooks :D .